SGZ-Creations/Foundry-Tweaks/README.md

     * ScienceOverhaul
     Changes Recipe output to 5.
 Also Changes the recipe inputs to be more convenient.
+0.1.1 added stone, dirt version that is intentionally made to not be automated.
         - Dependencies: RecipeTweakes https://github.com/SGZ-Creations/Foundry-Tweaks/releases
         - Add to ?:\Itch.io Games\foundry\Mods
         - Find laterst version of the mod(s) at https://github.com/SGZ-Creations/Foundry-Tweaks/releases